denoland/std/flags/README.md

 - `options.unknown` - a function which is invoked with a command line parameter not defined in the `options` configuration object.
 If the function returns `false`, the unknown option is not added to `parsedArgs`.

+By default, the flags module tries to determine the type of all arguments automatically.
+All arguments are negatable by default, all string arguments are collectible, and the return type has an index signature with `any` as value (`{ [x:string]: any }`).

+If the `string`, `boolean` or `collect` option is set, the flags module will be more explicit:

+- The return value of the `parse method will be fully typed.
+- The index signature of the return type will change to `{ [x:string]: unknown }`.
+- Collectible arguments must be explicitly defined with the `collect` option.
+- Negatable arguments must be prefixed with `no-`.
+- All `boolean` arguments will be set to `false` by default.
+- All collectible arguments will be set to `[]` by default.